ZackJorquera/Keyword_Object_Detection/Made In C/README.md

 # Documentation
 This code has two parts:
 1. The Trainer
-     1. Take input of n training images of which it finds the most edgy images as features then is finds
+     1. Take input of n training images
-     2. part 2
-     3. part 3
+     2. For each training image, the program finds the most complicated parts
+     3. It looks for similarities in its image and then every other image
+     4. Comins all the similar images to make keywords
-     4. Writes the keywords to a file
+     5. Writes the keywords to a file
 2. The Detector
-     1. part 1
-     2. part 2
-     3. part 3
-     4. part 4
+     1. Reads the keywords that were made in the Trainer
+     2. correlates each keyword
+     3. find the best spots for different keywords
+     4. draws boxes around the keywords